-Hard skills—specific, teachable abilities like the ability to use software programs—are certainly important, but she points out that recruiters also look for less tangible, learned skills that offer insight about your experience and character.
-"57% of leaders say soft skills are more important than hard skills.
-Traditional soft skills like leadership, communication, and time management are crucial for career success across all industries," she says.
+Hard skills—specific, teachable abilities, like the ability to use software programs—are certainly important, but she points out that recruiters also look for less tangible, learned skills that offer insight about your experience and character.
+"Fifty-seven percent of leaders say soft skills are more important than hard skills.
+Traditional soft skills like leadership, communication, and time management are crucial for career success across all industries," Decembrele says.

 First impressions count, especially when it comes to job hunting.
 Decembrele likens your LinkedIn photo to a "virtual handshake" and says forgoing one puts you at a serious disadvantage.
 "Members with a profile photo receive up to 21 times more profile views and 36 times more messages."

-Use a simple background: "The focus should be on you, not what's behind you.
-Avoid complex patterns or busy backdrops.
-A plain white background is best, as it helps minimize any potential distractions."
+Use a simple background.
+"The focus should be on you, not what's behind you," Decembrele says.
+A plain white background will help minimize any potential distractions.

-Try photo filters: "Use LinkedIn photo filters to edit the brightness, contrast, saturation, and more."
+Try photo filters.
+Did you know LinkedIn has photo filters?
+Decembrele advises using them to edit the brightness, contrast, saturation, and more.

-Dress for the job you want: "Every industry is unique, [so] a good rule of thumb is to look at what the big names in your industry are wearing in their profile picture.
-If they're wearing a button-down shirt and a blazer, it may be good to follow suit."
+Dress for the job you want.
+"Every industry is unique, [so] a good rule of thumb is to look at what the big names in your industry are wearing in their profile picture," Decembrele says.
+Basically, if they're wearing a button-down shirt and a blazer, you might want to consider dressing up.

 Volunteer experience might sit at the bottom of your LinkedIn profile, but it's still an important section for recruiters.
-"41% of recruiters consider volunteer experience equally as valuable as paid experience when evaluating candidates," says Decembrele.
-Yes, it could be the difference between you and another candidate with a similar career history.
+"Forty-one percent of recruiters consider volunteer experience equally as valuable as paid experience when evaluating candidates," says Decembrele.
+Meaning, this could be the difference between you and another candidate with a similar career history.
 When editing this section, think about what your volunteer work says about your personal and professional identity.
-In fact, a LinkedIn study found "almost 90% of professionals say success isn't just about what you accomplish, it's about what you inspire others to do," says Decembrele.
+A LinkedIn study found that almost 90% of professionals say success isn't just about what you accomplish, but about what you inspire others to do.

-Choose these people thoughtfully too, as their title and industry reputation can speak volumes.
-"Only approach people who you've worked closely with who can speak to your accomplishments, skills, and professional goals," she says.
+Choose these people thoughtfully, as their title and industry reputation can speak volumes.
+"Only approach people who you've worked closely with who can speak to your accomplishments, skills, and professional goals," Decembrele says.

 "Your LinkedIn profile summary is a great place to show off your personality and illustrate your professional brand and career goals," says Decembrele.
-At the very least, ensure your summary meets the word count to be seen.
+And at the very least, make sure your summary meets the word count to be seen.
 "I recommend making your summary 40 words or more, as this makes your profile more likely to turn up in a future employer search," she recommends.
-It doesn't take much, but these minor changes could bridge the gap between you and your next dream role.